Matherunner/hldoc/source/strafing.rst

 .. math:: \frac{\sqrt{\lVert\lambda(\mathbf{v})\rVert^2 + L^2} - \lVert\lambda(\mathbf{v})\rVert}{\tau_g}

 One can immediately see that the lower the :math:`\tau_g` (that is, the higher the game frame rate), the higher the acceleration.
 The first case of :eq:`maxaccel theta` and :math:`\cos\Theta = \cos\zeta` also provides greater accelerations at greater game frame rates.
-The third and fourth cases, however, do not admit greater accelerations at higher frame rates.
+The other cases, however, do not admit greater accelerations at higher frame rates.

 ..
 FIXME: similar to the frame rate section, this is misleading because it implies newer engines do not round tau_p.